 Click Up or Down to reorder appointment types.

 To change the time pattern, use the slider bar on the left.
 Drag the slider up or down to increase or decrease appointment length.
 Click each square to toggle between X (provider) and / (non-provider) time.
 By default, each square in the time bar is 10 minutes.
-To change the default setting, see Setting the Time Increment.
+To change the default setting, see Time Increments in Appointment View Setup.

 To reset the time pattern to use procedure time pattern, click Clear.

 Hidden: Hide this appointment type as a selection on the Edit Appointment window

 When an appointment type is changed, existing appointments with that type remain unchanged.
 Double-click the appointment and reselect the appointment type to update.

 Changing an appointment type on an existing appointment will treatment plan the procedures for the new appointment type.
 The original procedures will also remain treatment planned.
 Manually delete the procedures you do not want in the Treatment Plan module, Procedures grid.

 Changing the appointment type from one with a custom time pattern or attached procedures to one with no time pattern will not change the time pattern of the appointment.

 The appointment time is recalculated based on the following logic: